pibooth/pibooth/README.rst

     # Adjust for lighting issues.
 Normal is 100 or 200.
 Dark is 800 max
     iso = 100

-    # Rotation of the camera
+    # Rotation of the camera (valid values are 0, 90, 180, and 270)
     rotation = 0

 Circuit diagram